Message from the Director – Wire Transfer Scams and Ways to Protect Yourself

-The primary goal of the Office of the Comptroller of the Currency’s (OCC) Customer Assistance Group (CAG) is to process and resolve consumer complaints under our jurisdiction.
+The primary goal of the Office of the Comptroller of the Currency’s (OCC) Customer Assistance Group (CAG) is to process and resolve consumer complaints that fall under our jurisdiction.
 While CAG seeks to resolve complaints in an objective and expeditious manner, not all consumer issues are covered by banking laws or regulations and not all consumers will obtain the resolution they are seeking.

 For more information on various scams, the OCC recommends that consumers visit the following websites:

 - Don't Get Taken by Wire Transfer Scams (fdic.gov)

 - Before You Wire Money (ftc.gov)

 - Wire Transfer Scams (atg.wa.gov)